Leafy green vegetables are incredible for our health. They’re often put on a pedestal in the nutrition world, and for good reasons.

 There are many research studies linking vegetables, green vegetables, leafy vegetables, and the individual nutrients found in abundance in green leafy vegetables with positive health outcomes.

-The two main benefits of increased vegetable intake are decreased risk of cardiovascular disease 18, 19 and cancer 21, 22, 23, thought to be largely due to the vegetables’ antioxidant content 20.
 Green leafy vegetables are also a source of dietary nitrate, which may help lower blood pressure, a major risk factor for cardiovascular disease 16.
 Nitrate from vegetables is shown to decrease the thickness of the common carotid artery 17.
 Carotid artery thickness is an indicator of heart disease risk, where a thicker carotid artery is a sign of atherosclerosis and increased risk of heart disease.

 Research also suggests consuming leafy, fibrous vegetables lowers risk of metabolic syndrome 12, decreases type 2 diabetes risk 15, and lowers risk of eye disease, including macular degeneration 13.
 Furthermore, polyphenols, which are found in leafy green vegetables, are thought to help with brain health 14.